Meter Maid

 How do i fight this and get it back.

-Asked by rosa over 11 years ago
+Asked by rosa almost 12 years ago

 It would really depend on what the offence was for.
 Clearly you were in a disabled spot but were you in a "No Standing Disabled Loading Zone?"
 If this is the case you are only allowed to occupy the spot for less than twenty minutes to drop off and pick up the said disabled person.
 To park there for twenty four hours would definately be in excess of the permitted time.